OneNoteDev/WebClipper/README.md

 1. In chrome, open chrome://extensions/
 2. Enable developer mode (upper right toggle)
 3. Click on "load unpacked" and select the target/chrome folder
+4. On subsequent builds, you don't have to go through this flow again.
+Simply refreshing the page should update the add-in

 ### 4. Running in edge
 [Microsoft instructions](https://docs.microsoft.com/en-us/microsoft-edge/extensions/guides/adding-and-removing-extensions)